Charleston Dirty Birds: Charleston Wheelers (1987–1994)

-Charleston Alley Cats (1995-2004)
+Charleston Alley Cats (1995–2004)

 The Charleston Alley Cats were established in 1995 as a Class A South Atlantic League affiliate, initially for the Cincinnati Reds.
 The team was managed in its inaugural season by Razor Shines, in what would become the first year of a managerial career that extended through 2015.
-That 1995 squad finished with a 77–65 record, placing fourth in the league’s North Division.
+That 1995 squad finished with a 77–65 record, placing fourth in the league's North Division.
 Notably, future Major League pitcher Brett Tomko made his professional debut with the Alley Cats, posting a 1.84 ERA over nine appearances, including seven starts.

 Alex Rios, 2× All-Star and World Series champion, played for the Charleston Alley Cats in 2001.

 The Alley Cats made their first postseason appearance in 1997 after finishing first in the North Division with a 76–62 record.
-The club’s success that season was driven by a talented core that included right-handers Buddy Carlyle—who would go on to appear in 150 Major League games over nine seasons—and José Acevedo, along with catcher Jason LaRue, both of whom later reached the Major Leagues.
+The club's success that season was driven by various well-trained members that included right-handers Buddy Carlyle—who would go on to appear in 150 Major League games over nine seasons—and José Acevedo, along with catcher Jason LaRue, both of whom later reached the Major Leagues.

 After the 1997 season, the Alley Cats did not return to the playoffs until their final year of existence in 2004.
 The franchise spent the 1999 and 2000 seasons as a Kansas City Royals affiliate before joining the Toronto Blue Jays organization in 2001.
 In their final season, the 2004 Alley Cats went 84–56, powered by strong performances from right-handed pitchers Tom Mastny and Shaun Marcum, along with slugger Ryan Roberts.
 Despite their success, they did not win the league championship, as the Hickory Crawdads defeated the Capital City Bombers in the South Atlantic League Finals.

 During their 10-year run and affiliation with three different Major League clubs, the Alley Cats featured numerous players who later reached the Major Leagues.
 Notable alumni include Alex Rios, Jeremy Affeldt, Erik Kratz, and Brandon League.

-West Virginia Power (2005-2021)
+West Virginia Power (2005–2021)

 Prior to the season, they adopted the West Virginia Power name.
 To quote the team's announcement following their decision to change the team name:

 "West Virginia is and will continue to be recognized as one of the leading energy providers for the country.
 The energy production from coal, natural gas, and hydro-electric sources, combined with the fact that Charleston serves as the center for the state's political and economic powers led us to the name of the team.
 We felt it was extremely important that the name reflect the entire region and are excited about the tremendous marketing opportunities that will go along with the name."